 Andrews is among the international researchers studying these tunes and using the findings to inform long-term humpback conservation efforts.
 Her teams work with specialized software, and an underwater microphone called a hydrophone to record and analyze how tunes and phrases vary by season.

-“Guests who travel with me may have an opportunity to use the hydrophone to listen to whales live,” she says.
+“Guests who visit Antarctica with me may have an opportunity to use the hydrophone to listen to whales live,” she says.

 As she monitors elaborate whale songs, views the feeding patterns of these massive mammals, or simply sits back and watches the graceful motions of a pod on the move, Andrews regularly enjoys rare, up-close looks at the daily lives of humpbacks as part of her work.
 At the same time, she sees a striking example of how international conservation efforts can support a species’ natural strengths, creating a framework for long-term recovery.